How Marketers Use Mockly for Campaigns | Free Screenshot Generator

 2. Match Platform to Audience

-Use platforms your audience actually recognizes.
+Use apps your audience actually recognizes.
 A Gen Z audience won't connect with LinkedIn mockups; a B2B buyer might not relate to Instagram DMs.
 Know your demographic.

 3. Keep It Natural